elastic/kibana/docs/configuration.md

 CLI: `--username sqren`

+#### `editor`

+If a conflicts occurs your editor of choice will be opened to make it easier for you to resolve the conflict

+CLI: `--editor code`

 ## Project config (`.backportrc.json`)

 A `.backportrc.json` config file should be added to the root of each project where `backport` is used.
 This is useful for sharing configuration options with other project contributors.